-- For promotion to the rank of Professor, very strong, positive letters of recommendation from external experts familiar, over an extended period of time, with the research of the individual and the impact of that research on the work of others. - A consistent and extended history of publication in journals and other refereed publications of high quality. - Evidence of external research funding. - A consistent and extended history of presenting invited talks at professional meetings, colloquia, and seminars at other institutions. - A consistent history of involvement with the research of PhD students.
+- d) For promotion to the rank of Professor, very strong, positive letters of recommendation from external experts familiar, over an extended time period, with the research of the individual and the impact of that research on the work of others. - e) A consistent and extended history of publication in journals and other refereed publications of high quality. - f) Evidence of external research funding. - g) A consistent and extended history of presenting invited talks at professional meetings, colloquia, and seminars at other institutions.

+h) A consistent history of involvement with the research of PhD students.